RaisaEithaya/customer_behaviour_analysis/README.md

 Store Pickup

-These filters help users analyze customer behavior under different conditions.
+These filters enable dynamic exploration of customer behavior.

-Project Workflow
+**Project Workflow**
 1. Data Loading

-The dataset was imported into Python using Pandas and inspected to understand its structure.
+The dataset was imported into Python using Pandas to inspect the structure, columns, and data types.

 2. Data Cleaning